Taking the train in Indonesia

 Jakarta to Bandung

-There is a train every hour or two from Jakarta Gambir station to Bandung, with Eksekutif & Bisnis class, taking about 3 hours 10 minutes for the 173 km, fare about 100,000 Rupiah in Eksekutif, 80,000 in Ekonomi.
-See www.kereta-api.co.id or www.tiket.com to check times & fares for your date.
+There is a train every hour or two from Jakarta Gambir station to Bandung with Eksekutif & Bisnis class, taking about 3h10 for the 173 km.
+The fare is about 100,000 Rupiah in Eksekutif, 80,000 in Ekonomi.
+See www.kereta-api.co.id or en.tiket.com/kereta-api to check times & fares for your date.
+It's a scenic ride!

 Back to top